HULL SPECIFIC INFORMATION

 The best interests assessor may recommend that conditions should be attached to the authorisation.
 For example, they may make recommendations around contact issues, issues relevant to the person’s culture or other major issues related to the deprivation of liberty, which – if not dealt with – would mean that the deprivation of liberty would cease to be in the person’s best interests.
 The best interests assessor may also recommend conditions in order to work towards avoiding deprivation of liberty in future.
 But it is not the best interests assessor’s role to specify conditions that do not directly relate to the issue of deprivation of liberty.

-Conditions should not be a substitute for a properly constructed care plan.
+Conditions should not be a substitute for a properly constructed care and support plan.
 In recommending conditions, best interests assessors should aim to impose the minimum necessary constraints, so that they do not unnecessarily prevent or inhibit the staff of the hospital or care home from responding appropriately to the person’s needs, whether they remain the same or vary over time.
 It would be good practice for the best interests assessor to discuss any proposed conditions with the relevant personnel at the home or hospital before finalising the assessment, and to make clear in their report whether the rejection or variation of recommended conditions by the supervisory body would significantly affect the other conclusions they have reached.”

-Best Interests assessors need to recommend and supervisory bodies to set conditions that reflect the advice in the supplement to the Code and not, as has been reported to the Department, recommend and set conditions that otherwise could have been achieved by effective care plans.”
+Best Interests assessors need to recommend and supervisory bodies to set conditions that reflect the advice in the supplement to the Code and not, as has been reported to the Department, recommend and set conditions that otherwise could have been achieved by effective care and support plans.”

 In addition Best Interests Assessors need to be cautious that conditions recommended and agreed by the Supervisory Body do not incur a financial cost for the Managing Authority without discussion or place contractual arrangements on a third party organisation without their consent.

 Best Interests Assessors are advised to be mindful of the relationship between DoLS assessments / process and longer term care planning.
-Whilst the DoLS assessment is a stand alone assessment to determine whether the relevant person’s care meets the criteria for the safeguards at that particular time and is in their Best Interests there is a clear relationship between the outcome and an on-going care plan.
+Whilst the DoLS assessment is a stand alone assessment to determine whether the relevant person’s care meets the criteria for the safeguards at that particular time and is in their Best Interests there is a clear relationship between the outcome and an on-going care and support plan.
 This is particularly evident in the length of the authorisation and the conditions; where both issues may depend on actions taken outside of the DoLS process by for example an assessment team or a hospital in-patient multi-disciplinary team.

 14. Eligibility Assessment